-Academic Affairs.
-Consequently, any student requesting an "Incomplete" who does not satisfy both of these criteria must first request approval from the Office of Academic Affairs (after notifying the course instructor of their intent).
+All of the criteria noted here must be applicable and documented in order for the Department to award an "Incomplete" grade.
+The Department cannot provide exceptions to this policy without first receiving documented approval from the Provost/Vice President of Academic Affairs.
+Consequently, any student requesting an "Incomplete" who does not satisfy these criteria must first request approval from the Office of Academic Affairs (after notifying the course instructor of their intent).

-Per the University's policies, an "Incomplete" grade must be removed prior to the last day of class of the next semester of enrollment (including the Summer semester) or within 12 months, whichever occurs sooner.
+Per the University's policies, an "Incomplete" grade must be removed no later than "one calendar year following the final day of the semester for which the incomplete was awarded."
 The "I" may be changed by completing the incomplete work as prescribed by the instructor.
 Any "I" grade that is not satisfactorily removed prior to this deadline will automatically be changed to a letter grade of "F" by the Office of the Registrar and will be computed in the student's GPA.